doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - It's best practice to remove the `install.php` file after isntallation to prevent overwriting the database

 ### YOURLS
+This is a URL shortener service app that exercises the MySQL database.

 https://yourls.org/docs - https://github.com/YOURLS/YOURLS
 - Web Server: YOURLS requires Apache (httpd) version 2.4 or greater, with the mod_rewrite module enabled.
 - PHP: PHP version 7.4 or greater is required for YOURLS to function correctly.